The 5 stages of the operational risk management process

 Learn the stages that an organization goes through in the process of operational risk management.

-To verify losses, the compliance area relies heavily on internal audit.
-Since at this stage the risk culture is not widespread at all levels of the company, there is a total dependence on the quality and integrity of employees and shareholders to maintain adequate control of events.
+Since at this stage, the risk culture is not widespread at all levels of the company, there is a total dependence on the quality and integrity of employees and shareholders to maintain adequate control of events.

 The resources available for managers to manage risk at this phase include the mapping of processes to identify risks and formalize controls, structuring of the loss history database, and the design of efficiency and profitability indicators.

 Stage four: Risk Monitoring